mytestbed/oml/README.md

 ### RPM-based (CentOS, Fedora)

 RPM packages are also built on the OpenSuSE platform.
-They are available there [opensuse-oml], as well as the instructions to install them on your system.
+They are available there [obs], as well as the instructions to install them on your system.
+Staging builds are also available from [obs-staging].

 License